 Ngor’s journey from promising medical doctor to slave laborer details just how destructive communism is.

 It’s a rough read.

-After you’ve read over 150 pages of people being utilized like oxen to plough rice fields while being whipped and starved until they get dragged off and executed for fake crimes… then Ngor notifies you that the next chapter is so bad you may just want to skip it altogether.
+You read over 150 pages of people being utilized like oxen to plough rice fields while being whipped and starved until they get dragged off and executed for fake crimes… then Ngor notifies you that the next chapter is so bad you may just want to skip it altogether.

 Haing couldn’t even wear his glasses without fear of being shot.
 He discarded them along with everything else that would make him appear intelligent immediately upon the beginning of the purges.

 Sadly, Haing’s story was not unique to the average Cambodian.
-When survivors met each other in the camps after Vietnam took over, many of them would ask “So who in your family survived?” as an introduction.
+When survivors met each other in the camps after Vietnam took over, many of them would ask, “So who in your family survived?” as an introduction.

 Even after the war ended, Vietnam still forcefully drowned Cambodia under communism.
 And the refugees that fled to Thailand were shipped back, many times being killed or raped along the way.

-This genocide is not a far away event, either.
+This genocide is not a faraway event, either.
 It was recent; only a few decades back.
 To this day, the killing fields still haunt survivors with Khmer Rogue land mines.